Skip to content

 Mate Mbaye in his field

-Four years ago Mate joined our program, and like thousands of other families we work with, it turned his life around.
+Four years ago, Mate joined our program.
+Like thousands of other families we work with, his life turned around.
 Mate learned to revitalize his old farm with beneficial trees and graft valuable fruit trees.
-Today seven patches of vegetables and a dozen types of fruit trees growing in his forest garden feed his family throughout the year.
+Today, seven patches of vegetables and a dozen types of fruit trees grow in his forest garden, feeding his family throughout the year.

 Mate Mbaye in his papaya garden

-What is truly impressive about Mate Mbaye is how he now can give his kids the opportunity to help and feel responsible.
+What is truly impressive about Mate Mbaye is how he now gives his kids the opportunity to help and feel responsible.

 Rather than planning to cross deserts and oceans in search of a better life, Mate’s kids are learning to grow their own future.

 They learned to produce and sell mint and other vegetables under the 1,544 trees their father planted.
-With the proceeds, these enterprising boys bought chickens, clothes, and a radio, and they even pay workers to help them grow more on the farm.
+With the proceeds, these enterprising boys bought chickens, clothes, and a radio.
+They even pay workers to help them grow more on the farm.

 A young man on a donkey cart

 When he was a peanut farmer, Mate had accumulated a lot of debt trying to feed all 25 mouths.
-Now, thanks to his forest garden, Mate can provide his family nutritious foods every day of the year, and he has paid off all his debt!
+Now, thanks to his forest garden, Mate provides his family with nutritious foods every day of the year — and he has paid off all his debt!

 Mate can rest assured that hungers are behind him.
 His sons are learning to grow their own opportunities, one seed at a time.
 One tree at a time.